About Diversity Works

 - Being kind to oneself while on this journey

-This two-part webinar was designed to increase awareness of the experiences of those who identify as Black, Indigenous, or a Person of Color (BIPOC) and who experience disability.
+This two-part webinar was designed to increase awareness of the experiences of those who identify as Black, Indigenous or a Person of Color (BIPOC) and who experience disability (BIPOC-D).
 Through critical reflection, participants challenged their ways of knowing and engaged in both personal and organizational analyses aimed at creating innovative supports for BIPOC clients with disability.
-Part one focused on increasing awareness, and part two considered ways agencies can strengthen supports and service delivery to BIPOC-D job seekers.
+Part one focused on increasing awareness.
+Part two considered ways agencies can strengthen supports and service delivery to BIPOC-D job seekers.
 The webinars were available in English and French closed captioning and American Sign Language.

 Webinar Part 1: Awareness